Melissa Humana-Paredes: Partnership with Wilkerson (2022–present)

 Humana-Paredes and Brandie Wilkerson in 2024.

-On November 1, 2022, Humana-Paredes announced that she had formed a new partnership with Brandie Wilkerson, a former teammate during her time playing indoor volleyball at York University.
+After competing together and achieving a second-place finish at the 2022 AVP Chicago Open, on November 1, 2022, Humaña-Paredes formally announced that she had formed a new partnership with Brandie Wilkerson, a former teammate during her time playing indoor volleyball at York University.
 She explained: "I think since our university days we both envisioned playing together at some point in our careers - we just weren't sure when that would happen.
 This time just seems right in both our personal and athletic lives."
-The new team enjoyed success, appearing in ten tournaments in 2023 with no placement lower than fifth.
+Playing together The new team enjoyed immediate success, appearing in ten tournaments in 2023 with no placement lower than fifth.
 At the 2023 Beach Volleyball World Championships in early October, the duo won five consecutive matches without conceding a set, but were eliminated in the quarter-final by Clancy/Artacho del Solar.
 They then joined Canada's Pan American Games delegation for the 2023 edition in Santiago.
-Despite its proximity to the world championship, Humana-Paredes cited her Chilean heritage as a reason to attend, never having competed in Chile previously.
+Despite its proximity to the world championship, Humaña-Paredes cited her Chilean heritage as a reason to attend, never having competed in Chile previously.
 They served as Canada's co-flagbearers in the opening ceremony, and reached the tournament final, losing to Brazil's Ramos/Lisboa.

-In June 2024, Humana-Paredes and Wilkerson were officially named to the Canadian team for the 2024 Summer Olympics in Paris.
+In June 2024, Humaña-Paredes and Wilkerson were officially named to the Canadian team for the 2024 Summer Olympics in Paris.
 Of this she said: "When we got together, our goals were clear: making history in Paris."
 The Olympic tournament began poorly for the team, who lost their first two games in pool play, and reached the knockout stage only via winning a lucky loser playoff against Czechs Hermannová/Štochlová.
-Humana-Paredes/Wilkerson then managed an upset victory over Nuss/Kloth of the United States in the round of 16, winning two sets to zero, before managing the same against Spaniards Álvarez Mendoza/Moreno in the quarter-final.
+Humaña-Paredes/Wilkerson then managed an upset victory over Nuss/Kloth of the United States in the round of 16, winning two sets to zero, before managing the same against Spaniards Álvarez Mendoza/Moreno in the quarter-final.
 They became the first Canadian team to reach the semi-finals of an Olympic women's volleyball tournament.
-Facing the Swiss team Hüberli/Betschart, who had to that point not lost a single set in the tournament, Humana-Paredes/Wilkerson were on the verge of elimination at the end of the second set, but successfully forced a tiebreaker round and won, qualifying for the championship match against Ramos/Lisboa.
+Facing the Swiss team Hüberli/Betschart, who had to that point not lost a single set in the tournament, Humaña-Paredes/Wilkerson were on the verge of elimination at the end of the second set, but successfully forced a tiebreaker round and won, qualifying for the championship match against Ramos/Lisboa.
 The championship match went to three sets, a first in Olympic women's beach volleyball, before the Brazilians prevailed.
-Humana-Paredes and Wilkerson took the silver medal.
+Humaña-Paredes and Wilkerson took the silver medal.
 Humana-Parades' father Hernán said that he felt their victory would have an "even bigger" impact on the sport in Canada than the bronze medal team he had coached in 1996.